yun-vis/fhstp-bcc-csharp/pages/setup.md

   $ puml-gen ./Program.cs -public
   ```
   * Copy the text from *.puml and visualize using [PUML Viewer](https://www.planttext.com)

+## PlantUML via Extension
+  * PlantUML is an Extension for viewing *.puml files.
+  * Prerequisite:
+    * Windows: Java runtime
+    * Mac OS: Java runtime + graphviz ($ brew install graphviz)
+  * Usage: Alt+D to enable the preview function

+## Markdown All in One via Extension
+  * Usage: Ctrl K+V to preview the file

 ## First Console Program